 Gorilla Doctors is dedicated to protecting the last remaining 800 mountain gorillas (who share 98% of our DNA) in the world through hands-on medical care to sick and injured gorillas in Rwanda and Uganda.
 The organization has played a vital role in the population’s dramatic increase over the last 10 years and keeps them healthy from disease.
 After our recent visit to Rwanda, Inviato made a $5,000 donation to Gorilla Doctors in 2015 to be used towards the general medical care of the gorilla population.
 Learn more about Gorilla Doctors here.

 AWHP is dedicated to protecting the freedom and habitats of the last remaining 50,000 wild horses.
 Since 1971, the U.S. government has rounded up and captured over 270,000 wild horses and removed them from public lands that were designated for them.
 40% of their habitat has been wiped out.
-Inviato made a $250 donation in 2015 to the AWHP to help their mission to keep these national icons free to be wild.
-We recommend a visit to Mustang Monument to experience the work that is being done first-hand.
+Inviato made a $250 donation this year AWHP to help their mission to keep these national icons free to be wild.
+We recommend a visit to Return to Freedom to experience the work that is being done first-hand.
 Learn more about AWHPC here.

 Africa & Asia The Bodhi Tree Foundation (TBTF)